 "La Petite Fille de la Mer" by Vangelis

-This an out-line of new book she was intending to write before she was overtaken by her condition.
+This an out-line of new book Donna Darkwolf was intending to write before she marched off on her Mission into The Undiscovered Country.

 All people have a unique human story to tell.
 Unless you live the story no one else can ever tell it for you.
 But we can try.
 There are those that choose to exercise their right to die at a time and place of their choice.
 There are those who do not, and everything in-between.
 This book focusses on those who do.